Know what you're looking for? Use the quicklinks to jump to the relevant section:

 No house means no mortgage, which means you have less of a track record in making timely repayments.

-If you already have two sets of debt, lenders may be nervous about you owing even more money.
+If you already have several sets of debt, lenders may be nervous about you owing even more money.

 Making multiple applications within 12 months.

 If you’re applying for credit left, right and centre, lenders may think you’re desperate for extra cash.